andymac1091/CASA0005book/docs/03-prac3.md

 First, we need to source and load a vector of Australia.
 Go to: https://gadm.org/download_country_v3.html

-Download the Geopackage
+Download the Geo package

-We can check aht layers are within a geopackage using:
+We can check that layers are within a Geo package using:

 ```r